PyCampES/ficamp/README.md

 # ficamp

-> Analyze bank data and categorize it.
+> Analyze your bank data and categorize it.

+This has been a [PyCamp.es](https://pycamp.es) 2024 project, use with discretion.

 ## Contributing